Mickie James: Storyline with Trish Stratus (2005–2006)

 Under her real name, she debuted in WWE on the October 10, 2005, episode of Raw as a face under the gimmick of WWE Women's Champion Trish Stratus' biggest fan.
 The angle had the two Divas competing together in tag team matches, with James' character becoming increasingly obsessed with Stratus.
 The storyline included a Halloween costume contest, in which James was dressed like Stratus and helped Stratus retain the Women's Championship in a Fulfill Your Fantasy battle royal at Taboo Tuesday by eliminating herself and Victoria at the same time.
 James even began utilizing Stratus' signature finishing moves as her own during matches.
 James later became the number one contender for the WWE Women's Championship on December 12, by defeating Victoria in a match to determine who would face Stratus at New Year's Revolution.
 Subsequently, the storyline between Mickie and Stratus developed into a lesbian angle, after James kissed Stratus under a sprig of mistletoe.
 In the championship match at the pay-per-view, James lost to Stratus.

 Despite the defeat, James continued to be enamored of Stratus, which made Stratus uncomfortable.
 On March 6, 2006, the storyline had Stratus confronting James, telling her that they needed time apart from each other.
 Through the early part of 2006, Mickie would attack Ashley Massaro several times due to Massaro calling her "crazy".
 At the Royal Rumble pay-per-view, James defeated Massaro with then-Women's Champion, Trish Stratus, as the special guest referee.
 James would also confess her love for Stratus at the event.
 Massaro got revenge one week later on Raw.

 James and Stratus teamed together at the March 18, 2006 Saturday Night's Main Event XXXII to defeat Candice Michelle and Victoria.
 After the match, James agreed to honor Stratus' wishes and attempted to kiss her.
-After Stratus pushed her away, James attacked Stratus and vowed to destroy her, turned heel in the process.
+After Stratus pushed her away, James attacked Stratus and vowed to destroy her.
 The feud between James and Stratus culminated in a Women's Championship match at WrestleMania 22, which James won, to earn her first Women's Championship in what was looked at as one of the best female matches ever produced at WrestleMania.
 Her angle with Stratus continued into Backlash during a rematch, after Stratus legitimately dislocated her shoulder when James threw her out of the ring.
 The feud would come to an end on the June 26 episode of Raw, when Mickie defeated Stratus in a Women's Championship match.